 Measuring solar cells requires a stable light source that closely matches the conditions of sunlight.
 You need to match both the intensity and the spectrum to the AM1.5G standard.
 Your first idea might be to simply use the sun itself.
 But as previously stated in the section there are variations in atmospheric conditions and the solar spectrum changes throughout the day and year which requires correction to compare results accurately.

 The solution is to use a sun simulator that provides

 - a spatial non-uniformity of less than 1%.

 - a variation in total irradiance with time of less than 1%,

 - filtered for a given reference spectrum to have a spectral mismatch error of less than 1%.

 These requirements are essential in obtaining an accuracy of better than 2%.

 Photoelectrochemistry is a field of science that studies the interaction of light with electrochemical systems.
 One of the main fields of photoelectrochemistry is semiconductors which are commonly used in photovoltaic devices.
-One of the uses of semiconductors is create artificial photosynthesis (photogeneration cells).
+One of the uses of semiconductors is to create artificial photosynthesis (photogeneration cells).

 Solar simulators are very useful in many fields of photochemistry.
 For example, they are essential when studying sunscreens.
 Experiments need to be conducted to determine the Sun Protection Factor (SPF) of a given sunscreen.
 One technique is based on calculations according to Cosmetics Europe (COLIPA) protocols, which measures the transmittance of a given sunscreen sample across the UV spectrum weighted against the erythemal effect and solar intensity at each wavelength.
 This is done by first taking the pre-irradiated UV-vis absorbance of the sample and then using the equation below to calculate the SPF value.